 - Delayed presentations: critically ill with sepsis and multiorgan dysfunction

-Approach: : If esophageal perforation or Boerhaave syndrome is suspected, a neck or a chest x-ray is first conducted; .
-If inconclusive, an esophagram and/or CT scan is conducted to confirm the diagnosis
+If esophageal perforation or Boerhaave syndrome is suspected, a neck or a chest x-ray is first conducted, followed by contrast esophagography; .
+If inconclusive, or the patient is unstable/uncooperative, a CT scan is conducted to confirm the diagnosis.

 Initial diagnostic studies